boris-unckel/h2database/README.md

 ## Support

-No support, use your own build at your own risk
+No support, use at your own risk.